Nictiz/YATC-public/ada-2-fhir-r4/doc/data-format-reference.md

 | `copy-directory` | 1 | Copies a directory, optionally with subdirectories, to an application/version specific sub-directory. |
 | `retrieve` | 1 | Retrieves a single XML document from a REST URL and stores this in an application/version specific sub-directory. |

+Additional remarks:

+* Although not strictly necessary (non-existent directories are created by the build steps as well), it is advised that the setup creates *all* directories, empty or not.
+This ensures that, during the setup process, these directories are emptied.
+It also allows referring to these directories using the directory identifier mechanism.
+* Some components have commands that allow developers to compare the XML results created here against the XML results of the original (Ant based) system.
+By default, all directories that are created are compared.
+You can stop this comparison by adding a `compare="false"` attribute.
+This allows you to add (usually empty) directories for documents that are not created in the original code, like reports.
+Directories created with `<copy-directory>` are never compared (because this was meant for copying fixed resources).

 #### <a name="section-anchor-2-1-1"/>The `<copy-data>` element

 The `<copy-data>` element defines which files must be copied, and to where.